Plant ideas for your wet room

 Designed to help you get in and out of the bath or shower safely and comfortably, a mobility bathroom can extend your independence and improve your quality of life.
 It’ll also give your family and friends peace of mind, so you can just relax and bathe safely.

 To realise these benefits, it’s important to invest in a bathroom solution that’s tailored to your needs.
-Here’s how a mobility bathroom renovation, or smaller mobility bathroom modifications, can help you regain your confidence so you can enjoy bathing again.
+Here’s how a mobility bathroom renovation, or smaller mobility bathroom modifications, can help you regain your confidence, so you can enjoy bathing again.

 Request a Free Brochure